The edding No.1

 The edding 4400 markers were the first water-based paint markers I had.
 Unlike the other edding paint markers, they could be easily unscrewed so I made my first experiences with dripping tags with these ones…

 The edding 8700 was launched in 1993.
-It was then (and still is) the largest paint marker on the Germam market.
+It was then (and still is) the largest paint marker on the German market.
 The markers come in silver, gold and white.
-It´s unfortunatly impossible to unscrew them and I broke several of these when I tried to open it with pipe tongs to refill the empty marker.
+It´s unfortunately impossible to unscrew them and I broke several of these when I tried to open it with pipe tongs to refill the empty marker.

-The nip is soft and approximatly 17 mm wide.
+The nip is soft and approximately 17 mm wide.
 It´s similar to the Pilot Super Color Silver paint marker.

 The edding 8090 Kreidemarker (chalk marker) was distributed in the middle/late 1990s.
 It was available in white only.
 The marker has the same shape like the edding 4090.
-Don´t have more information about this marker, but it was discontinued after a few years.
+Don´t have more information about this marker, it was discontinued years ago.
+However, nowadays there is an edding 4090 windows marker with a liquid chalk-like ink.